theemadnes/acm-demo-journey/README.md

 In this section, you're going to use the Kubernetes Resource Model to deploy both the application elements common to Kubernetes (pods, service, etc) *and* some GCP resources outside of the GKE cluster that the application will interact with.
 This walkthrough has been tested using the Config Connector [GKE Add-on installation](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall) method, although there are [alternative approaches](https://cloud.google.com/config-connector/docs/how-to/advanced-install).

-Make sure you've enabled the Resource Manager API:
+Make sure you've completed the Config Connector setup (service account setup, policy binding, and applying the ConfigConector YAML), and that you've enabled the Resource Manager API:

 ```
 $ gcloud services enable cloudresourcemanager.googleapis.com
 ```

-Additionally, create a namespace that matches the project ID you're going to be creating GCP resources in (<em>note - we'll be using that project ID environment variable in future commands</em>):
+For this walkthrough, the K8s resources for both the app elements and the GCP infrastructure will live in the same namespace.
+Let's create that namespace right now and annotate the namespace resource with the project ID of the project that Config Connector should create the GCP resources in:

 ```
 $ export project_id=$(gcloud config get-value project) # or whatever project you want to use
-$ kubectl create namespace $project_id
+$ kubectl create namespace config-connector-demo-app
-namespace/REDACTED created
+namespace/config-connector-demo-app created

+$ kubectl annotate namespace \
+    config-connector-demo-app cnrm.cloud.google.com/project-id=$project_id
+namespace/config-connector-demo-app annotated
 ```